marcustrp/musicstring/musicstring.md

 #### Octave shift

+A + or - is used to change the current octave.

-Single notes may be prefixed with + or - to increase or decrease current octave.
-These are per note only (see **Modifiers**)
+~~Single notes may be prefixed with + or - to increase or decrease current octave.
+These are per note only (see **Modifiers**) *NOTE: as of 17/10 2023 octave shifts changes tune octave, not for single note.*~~

+A single note can be octave shifted down with /.
+Digits 8 and 9 can be used to avoid shifting octave up for 1 (8) and 2 (9).

 #### Accidental

-Accidentals are for the note number, not written accidentals.
+Accidentals are for the *note number, not written accidentals*.
 They depend on the currect **input scale** being used.
 If input scale is minor (and therefore 3 is translated to b3), use m3 to use "3 as in major".

-**CHANGE** *Make all scaleNumbers relate to major, requiring minor to use b3, b6 and b7.
-It would be more consistent, and would also remove the need for the strange 'm' accidental.*
+**CHANGE PROPOSSL** *Make all scaleNumbers relate to major, requiring minor to use b3, b6 and b7.
+It would be more consistent, and would also remove the need for the strange 'm' accidental.
+REPLY: No, writing minor without b3/b6/b7 is really convenient.*

+#### Note number or rest

+Note numbers are from 1-9, where 8 and 9 can be used to avoid changeing octave (for example, 5897 instead of 5+12-7).
+For rest, use r.

+Unpitched rhythms can be written with x instead of 1-9, like x_xx.

+TODO: document spacer 'y'.

+Use 'i' to create an invisible note.
+Useful when making theory exercises for hiding single notes.
+If an 'i' is used in a chord (like [135i]), all notes will be marked as invisible.
+Also, see "Note properties" 'I'.

+#### Note properties

+`IL`

+Use 'I' to mark note as invicible (useful if hiding an answer in an exercise)

+Use 'L' to mark note as locked (editors can use this to disable editing of specific notes)

 #### Note groups